CallMeCalvin101/CMPM-121-Final-Project/README.md

 - Tony Guizar: Backup

 ## Tools and materials
 We decided to use Unity to make a 2d game.
-We chose Unity because there isn't a lot of overlap between the engines that we know between us and some of us are more experienced and comfortable woth Unity than Phaser.
+We chose Unity because there isn't a lot of overlap between the engines that we know between us and some of us are more experienced and comfortable with Unity than Phaser.

 For Unity, we'll mostly be using C# as that is the language that Unity uses.
 We chose to use these lanaguages because a lot of us have past experience with them due to our past game projects and/or previous classes that taught them.